pranavrode/Laptop-Price-Predictor/README.md

 This project works on data of different laptop prices according to various specifications of laptop brands.
 I have done feature engineering on data and have build different Machine Learning models to achieve maximum accuracy and choosen best ML algorithm for best predictions.

 Objective -  To predict price of laptop as per specifications given by customer.
-Target Feature - Continous - Numerical values
+Target Feature - Continuous - Numerical values
 Model type - Regression

 Evaluation metrics used : r2_score , rmse , mae